roleohibachi/gboard-morse-keyer/README.md

 I use my iambic key for actual CW, so I used a TRS jack to make the connection.
 The sleeve is ground, the tip is the "dit" switch, and the sleeve is the "dah".

 You'll need a "USB OTG Cable" or USB Hub for your phone, as well as a USB-A/USB-microB cable to connect to the emulator.
-Or you can get a specialty cable that connects your phone (probably USB-C) to your microcontroller (mine's USB-microB but yours could be miniB or even USB-C)
+Or you can get a specialty cable that connects your phone (probably USB-C) to your microcontroller (mine's USB-microB but yours could be miniB or even USB-C).
+You don't need a powered hub because the board uses <10mA at all times, but you might like a cable with the charge-through feature, so you can charge your phone at the same time.

 Note that key repeat speed is configured in GBoard settings.
 I don't think audio feedback is available in software, but it can't be added in hardware without syncing key repeat speed with the software.